aadi-droid1126/PennyWise/README.md

 - JWT-based authentication via httpOnly cookies
 - Cross-origin cookie auth configured for separate frontend/backend Render deployments (`sameSite: "none"`, `secure: true` in production)
 - Protected routes & API guards
-- Rate limiting middleware
+- Tiered rate limiting — a global cap, a stricter cap on auth endpoints (brute-force protection), and a dedicated cap on AI-roast requests (Groq cost control)

 ### 🎈 Expense & Goal Tracking

 - Expense logging ("Floaters") categorized and tracked in INR (₹)
-- Savings goals ("Escape from Derry") with animated balloon progress visuals
+- Savings goals ("Escape from Derry") with progress bars and Framer Motion transitions
-- Budget tracking with visual budget bars that flag "IT Whispers" at 80% and over-budget
+- Budget limits ("The Deadlights") — set, edit, and remove per-category monthly limits from the UI; bars shift color at 80% utilization and flag "IT Whispers" once a category goes over
+- Recurring payments ("The Ritual") — schedule recurring expenses or income by frequency (daily/weekly/monthly/yearly), with rolled-up monthly drain/flow totals
 - **Days Since IT Appeared** — streak counter tracking consecutive days of logged activity

 ### 🤡 AI-Powered Roasts

 - Context-aware, sarcastic spending commentary powered by Groq (`llama-3.3-70b-versatile`)
+- Ambient, unprompted narration — Pennywise speaks on his own on a randomized interval, plus event-triggered lines for a low balance, an exceeded budget, a new expense/income entry, or a completed goal
-- Voice narration via the Web Speech API (low pitch, slow rate, extra menace)
+- Voice narration via the Web Speech API — dynamic "scariest available voice" selection, clause-by-clause pacing, and per-line pitch/rate variation so it doesn't sound robotic
+- Falls back to a curated pool of pre-written lines per context if the Groq call fails, so there's always something to say
-- Roasts adapt to dashboard, goals, and transaction context
+- Roasts and voice lines adapt across the dashboard, transactions, goals, recurring payments, budgets, and export flows

 ### ✨ Premium UX Features

 - Framer Motion micro-interactions & animations
 - **Dual export** — download transaction history as CSV or a generated PDF case file (via jsPDF)
+- **Multi-chart analytics** ("Sewer Map") — category breakdown, income vs. expenses, and balance-over-time via Recharts
 - **Mobile bottom navigation** — 5-icon tab bar with a center FAB, fully independent of desktop layout
-- Fully horror-themed naming conventions throughout (Floaters, The Lair, The Ritual, Sewer Map)
+- Fully horror-themed naming conventions throughout (Floaters, The Lair, The Ritual, The Deadlights, Sewer Map)
 - Responsive, dark-mode-first, mobile-first design

 ---